Shinobi: The Ninja Scroll (Escape Mail) // Review

 First impressions

-I’d played and enjoyed several chapters of the Family Secrets series from Escape Mail.
-So when Shinobi: The Ninja Scroll launched on Kickstarter in 2023 as their latest project, I immediately backed the campaign.
+I’d played and enjoyed several chapters of the Family Secrets series from Escape Mail, so when Shinobi: The Ninja Scroll launched on Kickstarter in 2023 as their latest project, I immediately backed the campaign.
 The concept of a scroll-based game seemed really unique and I was keen to check out what the team had dreamt up next.
 Fast-forward to November 2024 and I have finally managed to carve out some time to sit down and play it.

 The game is housed in a beautifully designed mailer tube (see above), adorned with an embossed title and tangled ropes.
 Inside the tube is a scroll, some paper components, a storage bag and a mysterious key.
 There is also an instruction sheet that gives a brief overview of the game, an inventory list and a link to access the online portal.